 Shooting finally wrapped in November.
 That same month, 59-year-old Clark Gable, who had performed several of his own stunts, suffered a fatal heart attack.

 A United Artists release, The Misfits opened on February 1, 1961, on what would have been Gable’s sixtieth birthday.
-By that time, Arthur Miller and Marilyn Monroe had already ended their union.
+By that time, Miller and Monroe had already ended their union.

 ‘Introspective conflicts’ & ‘motivational contradictions’